We recognise that it can be stressful when a complaint has been made about you. We encourage you to:

 - we have finished managing the complaint, and what the outcome was

-The HCCC or us will write to you and tell you the outcome of the complaint.
+The HCCC or we will write to you and tell you the outcome of the complaint.
 Learn more about complaint outcomes.

 The law sets out what is published on the online register of practitioners.
 Details about your registration status are always published.
 The following outcomes are published: